isomerpages/moe-bendemeersec/_cca/Performing Arts/Modern Dance.md

 **-Syarizah (1C4)**

 <p style="text-align:justify; font-style:italic">I feel that dance is a good way to learn resilience as we have Physical Training and we have to push through it.
-Even when we do not get the dance moves at first, we have to keep practicing with the help of seniors and the instructor. - Kwok Wen Qi, Vanessa, 1C8
+Even when we do not get the dance moves at first, we have to keep practicing with the help of seniors and the instructor. </p>

+**- Kwok Wen Qi, Vanessa (1C8)**

-CCA so far has been going well for me and I no longer feel tense during CCA.
+<p style="text-align:justify; font-style:italic">CCA so far has been going well for me and I no longer feel tense during CCA.
 Instead, I feel happy to come for training.
 I would like to improve my performance in the CCA by pushing myself to the next level and work hard to become the best dancer I can be. </p>

 **- Reeya (2R2)**